-The 'Aluminum Dinghy' - Tender to "Tamara"Principal dimensions: L.O.A.
+The 'Aluminum Dinghy' (Aludink)- Tender to "Tamara"Principal dimensions: L.O.A.
 3.44 m (11' 3"), Beam 1.42 m (4' 8"), Sail area: 5.15 m2 (55 sqft).
-She has a fully enclosed forepeak buoyancy compartment and polyethylene foam blocks under the aft seat and the side decks.
+She has enough buoyancy to float after a capsize while still supporting an 10-15HP outboard motor.
+Buoyancy is provided by an enclosed forepeak compartment and polyethylene foam blocks under the aft thwart and the side decks.
 I designed and built this dinghy in 1983.
-Originally I had meant to build a nesting dinghy in plywood.
-Then, during the planning stage, I heard very positive reports about the benefits of an aluminum tender for long distance cruising.
-It sounded good enough to change my mind, but I felt it was not practical to build a nesting dinghy in aluminum.
-However, I found that by placing the dinghy at an angle on the foredeck I could carry the full-size dink on deck and still have access to the anchor winch. |
+Originally I had meant to build a nesting dinghy in plywood, but as I researched cruising dinghies, aluminum tenders stood out as having a lot of pluses.
+So I change my mind about the choice of material.
+To build an aluminum nesting dinghy would add complication and weight, so I investigated how I could carry a one-piece dinghy and what the maximum size might be.
+I found that by placing the dinghy bow to port on the foredeck, kept the anchor winch accessible and allowed me to design a long enough dinghy. |

 ||